-J&K: Encounter underway in Larro area of Kulgam district; 2-3 terrorists holed up
+J&K: 3 terrorists killed in Kulgam encounter

 Srinagar, Oct 21: An encounter is underway in the Larro area of Kulgam district in Jammu and Kashmir on Sunday.
-It is learnt that 2-3 terrorists are hiding in a residential house.
+It is learnt that 3 terrorists who are hiding in a residential house were killed by the security forces.
 Security forces launched a cordon and search operation in Larnoo village after receiving information about the presence of militants in the area.

 "As the cordon was tightened, the militants fired at the security forces.
 The injured soldier was immediately shifted to a hospital.
 Two to three militants are believed to be hiding inside a residential house in the area under cordon," the police added.